kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - Does the likeness between him and [Mark, the next of the trumpet teacher's I mention](#1-mark-from-english-class-in-2013), mean they are related?
 Or am I still confusing form.
 - My belief is that, for the switcheroo scam to work effectively, there has to be a genuine attraction to one of the men; in the same way a woman is tricked into prostitution by a pimp who she "loves".
 - I believe this man is [Daniel who attended Elke's workshop in 2013](../../timeline/2011-to-2020/2013.md#daniel) and I believe he was given the role of sedated-victim's "caretaker" over the years 2013-2016 while I was being sedated and raped in my homes, and it's possible something inexplicable and miraculous happened between us at that time of which I have no conscious awareness.
-- Certainly I was planning a new novel, *Grunt Work*, where the protagonist, a woman, falls in love with a caretaker and I wrote a lot of notes about it online.
+- Certainly I was planning a new novel, *Grunt Work*, where the protagonist, a woman, falls in love with a ridiculously smart caretaker and I wrote a lot of notes about it online.
 - Perhaps the caretaker role is kind and gentle, and undresses and dresses a sedated victim and cleans her up and puts her to bed safely after being sexually brutalized.
 - Perhaps he sits with her or guides her around if she has to walk.
 - Perhaps only one man can do this effectively over long periods because switching this role would cause excessive anxiety in a target.